"Can we just *not* talk about politics?"

 The problem is when people treat each other like caricatures or slogans.

-(That this even needs to be said shows how dangerous political tribalism can be.)
+(That this even needs to be said shows how poisonous political tribalism can be.)

 We’re a community of readers, and together we’re building a culture of mutual trust and support.